KNULenaLindauer/Facial-Recognition-under-varying-lighting-conditins-using-SVM/README.md

 --------------------------------------------------------------------------------
 ## 4 Installation and Usage
 This project has been implemented using Google Colab, with the Extended Yale B dataset.
-The size of the dataset is too large to upload and include it into this project, therefore instructions will be given on how download and use it will be provided in the following.
-The Extended Yale B dataset is distributed as a free resource for academic and research use and can therefore be downloaded from it's official website.
+The size of the dataset is too large to upload and include it in this project, therefore instructions will be given on how to download and use it will be provided in the following.
+The Extended Yale B dataset is distributed as a free resource for academic and research use and can therefore be downloaded from its official website.

 #### Steps:
 1) Download the dataset from Extended Yale B Dataset Link: https://academictorrents.com/details/06e479f338b56fa5948c40287b66f68236a14612 or use https://drive.google.com/drive/folders/1wqWJRha3enpuQk5uNM32fZ6BgM2kwvoa?usp=drive_link